-This work was partly supported by the National Natural Science Foundation of China (Nos.
-61735007 and 61705266).
-The authors wish to thank Kun Zhang, Xiaoyong Xu, Tao Song, Chuanchuan Zhang, Siliu Liu, Lingfa Zeng, Yinchao Wan and Zhejian Hong for their assistance during the experiment.
-The authors Yun Ye and Xianfeng Lin contributed equally to this work.
+This work was partly supported by the National Natural Science Foundation of China under grant nos.
+61735007 and 61705266.
+The authors wish to thank Kun Zhang, Xiaoyong Xu, Tao Song, Chuanchuan Zhang, Siliu Liu, Lingfa Zeng, Yinchao Wan, and Zhejian Hong for their assistance during the experiment.